CD3/compudoc/README.md

 Features include:

-- Like pyptex, compudoc is a preprocessor.
-All Python code is executed and replaced before LaTeX, Pandoc, mdSlides, etc is ran.
-You could use it to render Python files if you wanted.
+- Like pyptex, compudoc is a *text preprocessor*.
+The source file read in and a "rendered" version is written out.
+  That means that Python code is executed and replaced *before* LaTeX, Pandoc, mdSlides, etc is ran.
 - As a preprocessor, compudoc can be used with all your existing tooling.
 Just run compudoc to produce the source file that would normally go into your pipeline.
+- Since compudoc works on plain text files, you can use it to add the power of Python to *any* tool that processes plain text.
 - Unlike pyptex, compudoc is not specific to LaTeX.
 Any text file can be rendered.
 LaTeX, Markdown, ReStructuredText, etc. can be rendered with Compudoc.
 - Jinja2 is used for injecting values from Python into the source document.
 That means you can use Jinja2 filters to make common formatting task cleaner.
 - Python code is executed in a separate interactive Python instance and incrementally between chunks of document text.
 That means you can define a variable `x` in